QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 :cite:`lucas75`, :cite:`kasa`, and
-:cite:`townsend` demonstrated that the assumption that decision makers have incentives to infer hidden persistent state variables from equilibrium prices and quantities is a potential source both for additional impulses and for elongated impulse response functions in business cycle models. :cite:`townsend` indicated that models that incorporate such incentives can naturally induce decision makers in effect to forecast the forecast of others.
+:cite:`townsend` demonstrated that arranging for decision makers to have incentives to infer hidden persistent state variables from equilibrium prices and quantities is a potential source of  elongated impulse response functions in business cycle models. :cite:`townsend` indicated that models that incorporate such incentives can naturally induce decision makers in effect to forecast the forecast of others.